OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Debug build

-A debug build has several benefits, when provided during a (white box) test:
+A debug build has several benefits, when provided during a (white box) test that allows a more comprehensive analysis:
 * Debugger can be attached to the running App
-* Analysis of the App with Android Studio or other tools while running it
+* Debug log files of the App are available

 **(..TODO..)**

-See also test case "Testing If the App is Debuggable" for further details.
+See also test case "Testing If the app is Debuggable" for further details.

 ##### Root detection

-To implement Root detection on Android, libraries can be used like RootBeer<sup>[14]</sup> or custom checks are added to the App to verify if the device is rooted or not.
+To implement root detection on Android, libraries can be used like RootBeer<sup>[14]</sup> or custom checks are added to the app to verify if the device is rooted or not.
 The following checks are the most common ones for root detection:
 * Checking for settings/files that are available on a rooted device, like verifying the BUILD properties for test-keys in the parameter `android.os.build.tags`.
 * Checking permissions of certain directories that should be read-only on a non-rooted device, but are read/write on a rooted device.
 * Checking for installed Apps that allow or support rooting of a device, like verifying the presence of Superuser.apk.